fusetools/react-native-unity2/README.md

 See [getting started](docs/getting-started.md) for information on how to set up your Unity project and React Native app.

-See [Unity artifacts](docs/unity-artifacts.md) for information on how to build your Unity exports in Android Studio and Xcode.
+See [Unity artifacts](docs/unity-artifacts.md) for information on how to build your Unity artifacts in Android Studio and Xcode.

 See the included [Unity project](unity) and [React Native app](example) for working examples.